Givaa/GoCheck/README.md

 ## ⚠️ Disclaimer

-This tool is designed for legitimate security awareness training and penetration testing with proper authorization.
+This tool is designed for legitimate security awareness training and authorized penetration testing only.
 Users are responsible for complying with applicable laws and regulations.

 ---

 <div align="center">

 Made with ❤️ by @Givaa

+**"We erase what tries to replace us."**

 If you find this tool useful, please consider giving it a ⭐

 </div>